 And so we got to work…..

 I always have to balance supporting the failing “system or gland”, in this case the endocrine system and thyroid as well as the immune system, because it is betraying her.
 AND dig deeper to ask the question why?
 Why is her immune system betraying her.

 A general outline of how Hashimoto’s Autoimmune Hypothyroidism develops, is best explained by an analogy that has been adopted in functional medicine as the ‘The three legged stool of autoimmune disease’.

 If all of these three components lineup, then the scene is set for a perfect storm of an autoimmune fire.

 Triggers and root causes

 I group triggers or root causes into six areas.
 Triggers can both cause and/or contribute to the development of symptoms:

 How do triggers work?

-Whenever the immune system recognizes a foreign invader, it will form antibodies against it.
+Whenever the immune system recognises a foreign invader, it will form antibodies against it.